Sonya Thomas: Challenge and response

 On August 13, 2006, Thomas won her Asian debut competition in Hong Kong while setting her 28th eating record, by consuming 17 Chinese-style lotus seed buns in 12 minutes.

 In the media

 She was featured in a MasterCard Paypass commercial.
 By accident, she meets Takeru Kobayashi, a male competitor, in a convenience store.
 Their eyes flash, and they begin a hot dog eating duel, which they pay for using the Paypass card.

-Future

 In 2005, Thomas earned more than $50,000 in prize money and made extensive media appearances.
-She is unsure how long she will continue eating competitively, but she hopes to own a fast-food franchise one day.
-She would like to compete in Japanese eating contests, which pay more but last longer than she prefers.
-She intends to continue eating competitively until she either loses her desire, or falls out of the ranks of the elite eaters.